-2.3 ALTERNATIVES CONSIDERED BUT ELIMINATED FROM FURTHER CONSIDERATION
+2.2 ALTERNATIVES CONSIDERED BUT ELIMINATED FROM FURTHER CONSIDERATION

 Three locations were considered by EAFB for the temporary beddown of the B-1B and include GFAFB, ND, Lincoln Airport, NE and Dyess AFB, TX.
 Site visits were conducted in 2024 to determine base compatibility for the temporary relocation.
-GFAFB was the only base that met the selection criteria for the purpose and need for the proposed action.
-A comparison of standards is provided in Table 2-3.
+GFAFB is the preferred alternative to meet the purpose and need for the proposed action.